jundalisay/superb/content/en/social/economics/four-branches.md

 - Behavioral Economics
 - Political Economy

-[The Four Laws of Value](/social/economics/principles/four-laws-of-value) of Pantrynomics streamlines this into four branches:
+[The Four Laws of Value](/social/economics/principles/four-laws-of-value) of Superphysics streamlines this into four branches:

 > 1. Personal Economy